 While there is a free version for personal use, businesses will need to download the premium version if they plan to use it in a commercial setting.
 However, the premium version offers a number of additional benefits such as continuously running in the background to prevent future infections.

-File Analyzer Lite allows you to quickly and easily analyze the data stored on your servers and is completely free to download.
-File Analyzer Lite gives you insight into how your storage is being used, the average age of the files on your server and the amount of storage space you could save by utilizing an archiving solution.
+SISCIN Preview allows you to quickly and easily analyse the data stored on your servers and is completely free to download.
+SISCIN Preview gives you insight into how your storage is being used, the average age of the files on your server and the amount of storage space you could save by utilising an archiving solution.

 Click here to download your free copy now and start analyzing your file server storage.